torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 improve its ability to find an object.
 This is transparent to the network filesystem.

-A filesystem would typically have a cookie for each inode, and would acquire it in iget and relinquish it when evicting the cookie.
+A filesystem would typically have a cookie for each ianalde, and would acquire it in iget and relinquish it when evicting the cookie.

 Once it has a cookie, the filesystem needs to mark the cookie as being in use.